yv17/WISE-Exchange-Rate-Pipeline/README.md

 Instructions:
 1. Open the Docker Desktop app

-2. Open a terminal on your IDE and direct to WISE-Exchange-Rate-Pipeline\docker\airflow and type in the following command:
+2. Open a terminal on your IDE and direct to WISE-Exchange-Rate-Pipeline\docker\airflow and type the following command:

     If it is your first time running, use：